Renix: Use of name

-The term Renix also has a number of applications.
-In certain carburetor equipped Renault and Volvo models, it provides an electronic ignition system, consisting of an engine control unit (ECU) to replace the job of contact breaker points in the distributor.
-The system uses an angle sensor and a number of fuel sensors to provide a maintenance-free ignition system.
+The term Renix also has several applications.
+In specific carburetor equipped Renault and Volvo models, it provides an electronic ignition system consisting of an engine control unit (ECU) to replace the job of contact breaker points in the distributor.
+The system uses an angle sensor and several fuel sensors to provide a maintenance-free ignition system.
 The ECU is sealed and cannot be serviced, and the EPROM cannot be re-programmed.

 Later, the name was synonymous with a form of fuel injection.
-In such an application, it consisted of an ECU and a number of sensors.
+In such an application, it consists of an ECU and many sensors.
 It was first seen in engines produced by Renault (Renault 21, 25, and Espace) in 2.0 L and 2.2 L capacities.
 It is better known in America for its application in the AMC 4.0 L displacing 3960 cc straight-6 engines.
-Production began by American Motors (AMC) with the 1987 Jeep Cherokee (XJ) models.
-It was preceded by the AMC Computerized Engine Control, and followed by Chrysler's Mopar MPI system.
+Production began by American Motors Corporation (AMC) with the 1987 Jeep Cherokee (XJ) models.
+It was preceded by the AMC Computerized Engine Control and followed by Chrysler's Mopar MPI system.

 Renix Electronique

-Renix Electronique S.A., was established in 1981 as a joint venture by Renault with 51% interest and Bendix with 49% that was headquartered in Toulouse.
+Renix Electronique S.A. was established in 1981 as a joint venture by Renault with 51% interest and Bendix with 49% that was headquartered in Toulouse.
 Renix Corporation of America was the North American subsidiary of Renix Electronique to provide sales, logistics, engineering, and quality support to American Motors.

 When Renault encountered financial troubles in 1985, it sold its interest in Renix to AlliedSignal, a major auto industry supplier and the new owner of Bendix.
 Renix Corporation of America was also absorbed by AlliedSignal Corporation when it purchased Renix Electronique from Renault.
 The US$200 million Allied buyout of Renault's 51% of Renix made it part of Bendix Electronics and Engine Controls.
 Renix products are produced in France and marketed worldwide under the Bendix brand name.
 In 1988, the French Bendix site was sold to Siemens VDO.
-In 2008, Siemens AG sold its VDO branch to Continental automotive group.
+In 2008, Siemens AG sold its VDO branch to Continental Automotive Group.

 Renault applications

-The Renix system was used in the F series engines as fitted to the Renault 19 16V, Renault 21 and Savanna/Nevada, the Renault 25, and the Renault Espace.
-It was a multi-point fuel injection system, as opposed to a single-point system, with a number of air, throttle and pinking sensors, and an advanced computer.
+The Renix system was used in the F series engines as fitted to the Renault 19 16V, Renault 21, Renault 25, and the Renault Espace.
+It is a multi-point fuel injection system, as opposed to a single-point system, with several air, throttle, and pinking sensors and an advanced computer.
 Application of the system could first be seen in 1984, three years before its American debut.
 The Renix system pushed the power of the carburetor-fed 1995 cc engine from 104–120 bhp.
-It could also be found in 2.2 L engines fitted to R21, 25, and Espace models.
+It could also be found in 2.2 L engines fitted to R21, R25, and Espace models.

-The Renix fuel injection and a Garrett turbocharger was used in the mid-mounted V6 powering the Renault Alpine GTA/A610 sports car.
+The Renix fuel injection and a Garrett turbocharger were used in the mid-mounted V6 powering the Renault Alpine GTA/A610 sports car.